-Create QuartzDesk work directory (WORK_DIR) anywhere on the local file system.
+Create a QuartzDesk web application work directory (WORK_DIR) anywhere on the local file system.
 The directory must be readable and writeable by the user the WLAS process is running under.

 Copy your QuartzDesk license key file (license.key) to WORK_DIR.